caseybreen/bunmd_code_release/readme.txt

 — Figure A-2
 — Figure A-3

-* 02_case_studies.Rmd - this file runs code to replicate the two case studies and the following figures in the paper:
+* 02_case_studies.Rmd - this R notebook runs code to replicate the two case studies and the following figures in the paper:

 — Figure 4
 — Figure 5

-Note: Figure A-1 and all tables were constructed manually.
+Note: Figure A-1 is a manually constructed flow-chart.

+* helper_functions.R - this script contains custom helper functions.

+* weights/

+Contains a script to replicate the weights in the BUNMD.
+The R function allows users to recalculate weights for custom user-generated sub-samples.

 —————————————